-Live Oak graduate interns are on-site for a full year of training, beginning in June of the year in which the student is accepted, and running through June 3oth of the following calendar year.
+Live Oak graduate interns are on-site for a full year of training, beginning in July (interns will be oriented to the program in the last week of June) of the year in which the student is accepted, and running through June 3oth of the following calendar year.
 With the direct support and supervision of clinical supervisors, interns will provide 500 hours of direct clinical services (individual, couples/relational, family, and group psychotherapy).
 This model emphasizes high-quality, intensive clinical training and ensures continuity of care for the clients we serve.
 Unfortunately, Live Oak will not accept any applicants who cannot fulfill this commitment, and partial year internships will not be provided, regardless of the specific requirements or academic calendar of the graduate program.

 Live Oak offers a unique internship experience, unlike any other in the Chicagoland area.
 In addition to weekly individual supervision and group supervision, graduate interns will have access to a broad range of clinical experience and training.
 Training include but are not limited to monthly, 3-hour trainings on Live Oak’s core competency areas (trauma-informed care, LGBTQ affirmative practice, and intersectional practice); access to over 25 full-time staff with a variety of backgrounds and experiences; and opportunities to co-facilitate group therapy with a full-time staff member.

 - Introduction to Trauma-Informed Practice

 - Understanding Systemic Privilege & Power: Personal Identity